Wednesday Writs: US v. 40 Barrels and 20 Kegs of Coca Cola

 L1: It was October of 1909.
 Federal agents took post near the Tennessee/Georgia state line, awaiting the target of their operation: a truck carrying a shipment from Atlanta to Chattanooga.
 The goal: to stop the distribution to the public of the illicit goods then in transport.
 When the truck came through, agents intercepted and seized the contraband within, which amounted to forty barrels and 20 kegs worth of Coca Cola syrup, headed to the bottling plant.

 The man behind the seizure was the head of the US Department of Agriculture Bureau of Chemistry, Harvey Washington Wiley.
-Wiley suspected that Coca Cola contained an insidious agreement that was a danger to the health of the public.
+Wiley suspected that Coca Cola contained an insidious ingredient that was a danger to the health of the public.
 No, not the one you are thinking of; Coca Cola stopped having what trace amounts of cocaine it once had in the late 1800s.
 But what it did contain was another ingredient which Wiley deemed detrimental to public health: caffeine.
 Wiley believed caffeine to be a very dangerous and addictive substance.
 He contended that the drink was so addictive because of the caffeine that the public referred to it as “dope” or “coke.”
 Coca Cola denied the claim (and did not trademark “coke” until the 1940s.)

 Following the seizure Wiley took action Under the Pure Food and Drug Act of 1906, which prohibited the sale to the public of foods that had been “adulterated” by the addition of harmful substances. (“An article of ‘food’ is to be deemed to be ‘adulterated’ if it contain ‘any added poisonous or other added deleterious ingredient which may render such article injurious to health.“)The Coca Cola company demanded a trial by jury in the federal District Court.
 In addition to the claim of adulteration, the government claimed the product was misbranded, that it “contained no coca, and little if any cola.”